Eric Cartman: Role in South Park

 Cartman attends South Park Elementary as part of Mr. Garrison's class.
 During the first 58 episodes, he and his classmates were in the third grade, before transitioning to the fourth grade during the fourth season.
 He is the only child of Liane Cartman, a promiscuous single mother.
 In the episode "Cartman's Mom Is Still a Dirty Slut", Liane is said to be intersex, being both Eric's mother and father.
 This is later revealed to be an elaborate ruse in the fourteenth-season episode "200".
-In the following episode, "201", it is revealed that Cartman's true biological father is Jack Tenorman, a former player for the Denver Broncos whom he arranged to have killed in "Scott Tenorman Must Die"; Scott Tenorman, Jack's son, is thus revealed to be Cartman's half-brother.
+In the following episode, "201", it is revealed that Cartman's true biological father is Jack Tenorman, a former player for the Denver Broncos whom he arranged to have killed in "Scott Tenorman Must Die".
+This establishes Scott Tenorman, Jack's son, as Cartman's half-brother.

 Cartman is distinguished from most of the other children by a wider physical appearance, and is subject to ridicule from others for his obesity.
 He is most commonly portrayed as an antagonist, with most of his actions driving the events of many episodes.
 Cartman is alienated by the majority of the other children for his strong amorality, but they are occasionally influenced by his manipulation.

-Although Cartman has shared an enmity with all three of his friends, his rivalry with Stan and Kyle has progressed significantly during the show's run, with Cartman routinely exposing them to physical endangerment.
+Although Cartman has shared an enmity with Kenny, Stan, and Kyle, his rivalry with the latter two has progressed significantly during the show's run, with Cartman routinely exposing them to physical endangerment.
 Cartman, a staunch antisemite, reflects most of his hatred towards Kyle, a Jewish boy, such as deliberately infecting him with HIV ("Tonsil Trouble").
 Kyle occasionally exhibits similar behavior in such episodes as "Fatbeard", wherein Kyle encourages Cartman to travel to Somalia, hoping he will be killed.

 His rivalry with the other characters stems from opposition with their personalities.
 Where Kyle is restrained by firm morals, Cartman indulges in sadistic hedonism.
 He revealed that he hated Kenny the most in the episode "Jakovasaurs" and has, on numerous occasions, made fun of him for being poor.
 In "Kenny Dies", Cartman takes advantage of his declining health to get a ban on stem cell research lifted in order to construct his own Shakey's Pizza restaurant out of fetus stem cells.
 However, Cartman also implies that Kenny is his best friend, making their relationship unclear.